Today, our South Wilton vets share some hedgehog facts and a few things you should consider before owning a pet hedgehog.

-It is essential to do your research before buying a hedgehog as a pet in order to be certain that their personality and needs fit with your lifestyle.
+It is essential to do your research before buying a hedgehog as a pet to be certain that its personality and needs fit with your lifestyle.
 Hedgehogs are nocturnal, meaning that they are awake all night and sleep all day.

-There are a number of safety concerns to consider when it comes to owning a hedgehog as a pet.
+There are several safety concerns to consider when it comes to owning a hedgehog as a pet.
 Because hedgehogs can carry salmonella they are not recommended for families with children under 5 years of age, seniors, or people with compromised immune systems.

 If you handle a pet hedgehog be sure to protect yourself from salmonella poisoning by taking the following steps:

 - Wash your hands thoroughly with soap and water right after touching, feeding, or caring for a hedgehog or cleaning its enclosure.

 - Don’t kiss or snuggle hedgehogs, because this can spread Salmonella germs to your face and mouth.